PoojaM963/Yoga-Screentime-/README.md

 +	Weekday – to identify exactly the day of screen time.
 +	Social Networking, Reading and reference, Other, Productivity, Health and Fitness – time in minutes spent of these apps.
 +	Yoga – if yoga was done that day
-### NOTE: April - Yoga not consistenly attempted/May - Yoga consistently attempted.
+### NOTE: April - Yoga was not consistenly attempted/May - Yoga consistently attempted.

 ## ASK:
 As this dataset is only for exploratory purposes, I have compiled some questions to try and answer during analysis.